The average US household wastes about $2000/year on discarded food.1

 Much of this waste can be avoided:

-EPA/USDA Food Recovery Challenge
+organizations can take the EPA/USDA Food Recovery Challenge

 Curbside food waste collection service is provided by the following companies: